falk0069/sony-pm-alt/README.md

 TECHNOLOGY:
 -----------------------------------------------------------------
 The way Sony transfers pictures is via PTP/IP (Picture Transfer Protocol over Internet Protocol).
 The moment you enable the 'Send to Computer' option from the Camera it starts broadcasting UPNP UDP packets across the network to the multicast address (239.255.255.250:1900).
 This is also known as Simple Service Discovery Protocol (SSDP).
 At the same time the camera starts up A PTP/IP server on port 15740.
 The UPNP packets contain all the connection details.
-The Playmemories app (or sony-pm-alt.py) see these packets and then turn around an hit the PTP/IP servers and transfer the pictures.
+The Playmemories app (or sony-pm-alt.py) see these packets and then turns around and hits the PTP/IP server and transfer the pictures.

 TRANSFER SOFTWARE: GPHOTO2:
 -----------------------------------------------------------------